What is the Definition of a Commercial Vehicle

 It’s easy to see how a HotShot Dually and Trailer quickly surpass 10,001 GVW.

-To haul across state lines, FMCSA will require you to obtain your own operating authority (DOT).
-Your truck insurance broker will consider your operations commercial trucking for hire.
+To haul freight across state lines, FMCSA requires you to obtain your own operating authority (DOT) and

 [Related story – HotShot Insurance vs Expediter Insurance – What’s the Difference]

-FMCSA does not define a Sprinter or Cargo Van under 10,001 GVW as a commercial motor vehicle, but if you are hauling freight across state lines your insurance broker will consider you an Expediter or Trucking for Hire operation with a commercial vehicle.
+FMCSA does not define a Sprinter Van or Cargo Van under 10,001 GVW as a commercial motor vehicle, so

 To find the best commercial truck insurance start with 9 Tips for the Cheapest Commercial Van Insurance